Mr. Joseph Neubauer, Chairman

-Dr. Thompson shares a passion for collection African-American art with her husband Larry D. Thompson and they have amassed a remarkable collection since 1980.
+Dr. Thompson shares a passion for collecting African-American art with her husband Larry D. Thompson, and they have amassed a remarkable collection since 1980.
 A 2008 show containing selections from their collection was hosted by the David C. Driskell Center in Maryland.

 Dr. Thompson has two sons and lives with her husband in Greenwich, Connecticut.

 Thomas K. Whitford is vice chairman of The PNC Financial Services Group, with responsibility for PNC’s technology and operations.
 He also directs the activities of the company’s regional presidents and corporate communications program.